rishabhs1994/Hello-World-Python-/README.md

 The main reason to implement Rate Limiting is to ensure that no single user dominates, ensure quality service and to make more profit.

+We can set a time duration in which a user can visit a url a certain number of times only.
+If he exceeds that count, he gets rate limited and is unable to view the content of url.
+After the time duration is complete, the rate limit gets lifted and he can again access the url.

+I have used Redis which is in memory database to implement the same.
+When I want to implement the rate limiting by each user, I pass the username as the key which is unique.
+When I want to implement rate limiting by the IP address, I pass the IP address instead.

 Steps to run the project:
   1. Download all the files in a folder.
   2. Navigate to that folder using a terminal.